How Strategic Peak Demand Management Leads to Big Cost Savings for UTM: An Explainer

 Impacts of Demand Management Strategy

-UTM has taken an active approach in reducing electricity costs: over the past three years UTM achieved 17,000 kW reduction in peak-time energy use, amounting to 15 tonnes of carbon reduction and generating more than $1.6 million in bottom-line savings.
+UTM has taken an active approach in reducing electricity costs: over the past three years UTM achieved on average a 1.7 MW reduction in total peak-time demand and generated more than $2.4 million in bottom-line savings.
+In addition, efforts in 2024 resulted in 10 tonnes of carbon reduction.

-Over the past year, the days with the highest grid demand occurred in July and early September.
-UTM was successful in predicting these peak hours, and by implementing a demand management strategy, it led to $394,600 in avoided costs for the university The table below shows the estimated savings from 2021 to 2023.
+Over the past year, the days with the highest grid demand occurred in June, July and August.
+UTM was successful in predicting these peak hours, and by implementing a demand management strategy, it will lead to an estimated $490,000 in avoided costs for the university The table below shows the estimated savings from 2022 to 2025.

 Table 1 – Estimated Savings over the Last Three Years